vmware-archive/gp-r/HomePage.md

 Key features include the following:

 * All data stays in DB: R objects merely point to DB objects
-* All model estimation and heavy lifting done in DB by MADlib
+* All model estimation and heavy lifting done in DB via MADlib
 * R → SQL translation done via PivotalR
 * Only strings of SQL and model output transferred across RPostgreSQL -- trivial data transfer